Work from home, study from home - and be better prepared than ever before.

 Did you know that WordPress is responsible for a quarter of all the internet content?
 If you have a WordPress site, you’ll already be familiar with its ease-of-use.
 It’s free, although you might need to pay for some features and setting up a site requires little technical knowledge.

+There are lots of great SEO reasons for choosing WordPress to host your site.
 We’re going to take you through some of the best SEO WordPress plugins and how you can use the plugins to perform the following tasks:

 Build your site for users, not search engines